klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.addMinter(account [, sendParam])
 ```
-Adds an account as a minter that has the permission related to minting tokens.
+Adds an account as a minter, who are permitted to mint tokens.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.